-&lt;sup>22 See HRA assessment in the Habitats Regulations Assessment of the Malton and Norton Neighbourhood Development Plan, June 2020, Fleming Ecology Limited
+$^{^{21}}$ See HRA assessment in the Habitats Regulations Assessment of the Malton and Norton $2^{\rm nd}$ Pre-Submission Neighbourhood Plan, December 2022, Fleming Ecology Limited

-Proposed SEA objective Appraisal prompts Impact - Description lmpact - Symbol Both and uncertain positive impact is registered to reflect the operation stage and an uncertain negative impact to reflect potential impact on the existing trees.
-The impacts are uncertain since the policy is an aspirational one and is dependent on a development scheme coming forward.
-There is no indication in the NP that such a scheme is in the pipeline.
-3.Does the policy provide opportunities for provision of green infrastructure including linking in with existing green infrastructure?
-The site has a green corridor along the railway line and green infrastructure in front.
-There is potential for green infrastructure to be improved, for example through the provision of green roofs or an enhanced open space.
-However, delivery information is not sufficiently advanced for any conclusions to be drawn on this.
-An uncertain impact is registered.
-U + SEA 10: To maintain and enhance the quality and character of the landscape 1.
+Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol with existing green infrastructure?
+SEA 10: To maintain and enhance the quality and character of the landscape 1.
 What impact would this policy have on the Visually Important Undeveloped Areas in the plan area?
 1. The site is located on the opposite side of the River Derwent to a large area designated in the Ryedale Local Plan as Visually Important Undeveloped Area.
 Paragraph 6.1 of the Ryedale Local Sites Plan states that "In general, the VIUA's on the edges of the Market Towns are aimed at protecting areas which, by virtue of their open nature make a significant contribution to the setting of a Town and the role of the setting in influencing and framing the traditional form and character of the settlement.
 To this end, these sites tend to be larger in scale than VIUA's within settlements."
-There is potential for a new scheme on this site to have either a negative or positive impact on the VIUA.
+U - U + impact on the VIUA.
 However, delivery information is not sufficiently advanced for any conclusions to be drawn on this.
-An uncertain impact is registered U - U + SEA 11: Reduce long distance commuting and congestion by reducing the need to travel.
-1. Would this policy encourage people to walk and cycle rather than travel by car?
-The policy presents an aspiration for expanded community facilities in this accessible town centre location.
+An uncertain impact is registered SEA 11: Reduce long distance commuting and congestion by reducing the need to travel.
+Would this policy encourage people to walk and cycle rather than travel by car?
+Would this policy lead to highway The policy presents an aspiration for expanded community facilities in this accessible town centre location.
 Any scheme, if implemented, will help to encourage people to walk and cycle to the leisure facility.
 It is noted the policy also includes a proviso that consideration should be given to the need for additional off-street car parking to serve an expanded facility.
-A neutral impact is registered to reflect the potential mixed impacts in this regard. =
+A neutral impact is registered to reflect the potential mixed impacts in this regard.
+It is not known what the highway impacts of any scheme would be.
+The policy lacks = impacts that would require highway mitigation sufficient detail for any conclusion to be drawn on this.
+No such impacts are therefore registered. = measures?
+3. Will the policy protect or enhance access to public rights of way?
+3. There are not public rights of way in this location.
+0